aaeabdo/coding-challenge-1/readme.md

  ```

 * start service API server with CRON.
 The server is listening to host and port: localhost:80
-* start api console (API documentation and console to try out the service)
+* start api console (API documentation and console to try out the service). you can access it via localhost:9000
 * start a DB service

 ## Run import task manually for testing